 Step 4: Classify Spend

-Create meaningful groups to organize the deep records of transactions, as they make comparisons and analysis much easier later.
+Create meaningful groups to organize the deep records of transactions, as they make comparisons and data analysis much easier later.
 Common methods include grouping by supplier or purpose (i.e. marketing, IT, office supplies, etc.).

 We’ve discussed categories and taxonomies before.
 Systems like UNSPSC or even a custom-made hierarchy all assist in showing you where your money is going.
 Groupings enable you to institute category-specific saving strategies as well.